Fixing a Leaky Garbage Disposal

 - Cracks in the garbage disposal body

 Some disposals are hooked up to the dishwasher, which allows for self-cleaning.
-This location commonly experiences leaks as well.
+This spot often experiences leaks as well.

-It can take a DIYer an entire afternoon to find and complete simple repairs, so factor that into the cost when deciding to handle the problem on your own.
+It can take a DIYer an entire afternoon to locate and complete simple repairs, so include that in the cost when deciding to handle the problem on your own.

-Having an Expert technician like one from Rob's Albertan Service Experts determine and repair the problem can help catch other components that may be about to break.
+Having an Expert technician like one from Rob's Albertan Service Experts identify and repair the problem can help catch other components that may be about to stop working.
 That way, you won’t end up repairing the same disposal two weeks later.